Start planning your trip to Argentina

 What to see in Argentina

-- The 'End of the World': next on your list of cities to tick off the list should be Ushuaia, aptly nicknamed the 'End of the World,' where you can stay in a city truly at the edge of civilisation.
-As well as holding the title of the southernmost point of South America, the region is perhaps more commonly-known for encompassing Tierra del Fuego National Park, an Andean-Patagonian park featuring some of the most beautiful hiking trails in the country.
-Specialised local guides here can take you on excursions through forests, canoeing down rivers, and past waterfalls and lagoons, before rounding up the day with a boat trip to the Beagle Channel to check out the port and look out for sea lions lazing on nearby rocks.
-Against the backdrop of the staggering Martial Mountains, you'll also conveniently only be a stone's throw away from Antarctica.
+- The 'End of the World': aptly nicknamed the 'End of the World,' Ushuaia is located at the southernmost point of South America.
+The region is best known for Tierra del Fuego National Park, an Andean-Patagonian park featuring the most beautiful hiking trails in the country.
+Specialized local guides will take you on hiking excursions and on canoe trips past waterfalls and lagoons.
+You can even round off your trip with a boat ride on the Beagle Channel to see the sea lions lazing on nearby rocks.

-- Patagonia: A short flight from Buenos Aires will take you to El Calafate, one of Patagonia's most exquisite national parks, and a hot-spot for nature lovers.
-From an up-close view of the glistening Perito Moreno Glacier, Argentino Lake, and Los Glaciares National Park, to a picnic overlooking the staggering scenery of Torre Hills and Fitz Roy Mountain, it’s a safe bet to say that Patagonia is also a photographer’s paradise.
+- Patagonia: a short flight from Buenos Aires takes you to El Calafate, one of Patagonia's most beautiful national parks.
+Come to marvel at (and photograph) the glistening Perito Moreno Glacier, Argentino Lake, and Los Glaciares National Park, as well as the vistas overlooking the staggering Torre Hills and Fitz Roy Mountain.

-- National parks: Argentina boasts an impressive 36 national parks dotted around the country.
-Iguaçu and those found in Patagonia aside, Talampaya, Ischigualasto (the 'Valley of the Moon'), and Los Arrayanes National Park are some of our favourites.
-You'll find everything from trekking, mountain biking, dinosaur fossils, and wildlife-watching opportunities there.
-Other noteworthy parks include the Nahuel Huapi National Park, which is the perfect stop-off for a honeymoon tour thanks to its stunning natural allure and protected status; you and your partner will feel like the only people for miles around in this secluded haven steeped in the wilderness of the foothills of the Andes Mountains.
+- National parks: Argentina has an impressive 36 national parks dotted throughout the country.
+Iguaçu, and those found in Patagonia aside, Talampaya, Ischigualasto (the 'Valley of the Moon'), and Los Arrayanes National Park are some of our favorites.
+You'll find everything from trekking and mountain biking to dinosaur-fossil-hunting trips and wildlife-watching opportunities.
+Other popular parks include Nahuel Huapi National Park, the perfect stop-off for a honeymoon getaway.
+You and your partner will feel like the only people for miles around in this secluded haven in the Andes foothills.

-- Lakes: it's impossible to talk about Argentina without mentioning its lakes.
-It's no surprise that travellers from all around the world flock to the country's picturesque Lake District, spread across the rugged stretch of wilderness between Patagonia and the Andes Mountains.
-The best way to describe Argentina's lakes would be to say that their abundance and diversity mean there's something for everyone, from azure Alpine lakes like Traful and Machónico that are perfect for kayaking to the mirror-sharp reflections of snow-topped mountains on the surface of smaller lakes like Espejo Chico.
+- Lakes: we can’t talk about Argentina without mentioning its lakes.
+It's no surprise that travelers from all over the world flock to the picturesque Lake District, between Patagonia and the Andes.
+There's something for everyone here, from azure Alpine lakes, such as Traful and Machónico for kayaking, to smaller lakes such as Espejo Chic where you’ll see mirror-sharp reflections of the snow-topped mountains on the surface.

 What to do in Argentina

-- Experience life as a cowboy: you might not traditionally associate Argentina with cowboys, but if you were fond of Ennio Morricone's films growing up, you might want to try a guided venture northwest to the countryside to 'El Ombu de Areco' estancia in San Antonio de Areco in the pampas.
-From here, you can go horse riding in a 'sulky' (carriage), savour a traditional barbecue meal, and watch a folklore show topped off by an authentic gaucho demonstration by the resident cowboys.
+- Experience life as a cowboy: if you’re fond of Ennio Morricone films, choose a guided tour to the countryside near San Antonio de Areco in the Pampas.
+From the estancias here, you can go horseback riding in a 'sulky' (carriage), savor a traditional barbecue meal, and watch a folk show topped off by an authentic gaucho demonstration by resident cowboys.

-- Explore Inca ruins: no holiday to Argentina would be complete without delving into the country's fascinating history and returning home armed with some local knowledge to impress your friends with.
-Take a trip to the town of Tilcara in the Jujuy province to visit the Archaeological Museum and the nearby pre-Inca ruins or 'pukará.'
-Even the hard-to-please will have a hard time not being blown away by the ancient fortification, whose human activity archaeologists estimate to date back more than 10,000 years.
+- Explore Inca ruins: no trip to Argentina is complete without delving into the country's fascinating history.
+Take a trip to Tilcara in Jujuy province to visit the Archaeological Museum and its nearby pre-Inca ruins, or pukará, and uncover ancient fortifications estimated to date back over 10,000 years.

 Best time to visit Argentina

-Travel tips and advice for travelling to Argentina
+Travel tips and advice for traveling to Argentina

 Visa regulations for Argentina